Brand Positioning

 1. Test New Messaging:

-The words and images you use in your marketing and advertising should reach people on a deep emotional level.
-Look at what you’ve been doing and make sure it’s as effective as it can be.
-Test different messages through A/B testing, surveys, focus groups or whatever makes sense given your budget and resources.
 Even if you don’t want to ask people directly (for example, if the product is still in beta), gather data through other means such as website analytics, sales numbers, etc., to get insight into how consumers are responding to the messaging.
 With this information, you can tweak your brand positioning accordingly.

 2. Take a Customer-Centric Approach:

-Brand positioning is all about understanding what your customers want from you and then delivering on that promise.
 When making decisions that affect your brand position, seek feedback from customers before proceeding with anything new or exciting (like a new product line or marketing campaign).
 You may get some great ideas by seeing things through their eyes.

 3. Advertise on Multiple Platforms: